 Don’t you just love how a table runner just dresses up a table, sideboard or even a coffee table.
 I have a selection on hand that I use to change up the decor, and they are so easy to make, especially when you use this turn through design.

-I made these table runners using fat quarters but you can use fabric from your stash.
+I made these quilt as you go table runners using fat quarters but you can use fabric from your stash.
 There is such a great range of Christmas fabric available, in fact, I found it hard to choose just one bundle of fat quarters.

 And of course, you don’t have to just use this technique for Christmas table runners, it would look just a lovely in fall or summer colors, or in a nursery fabric for a child’s dressing table.

 Watch the video tutorial below or scroll down for the written instructions

 - 9 strips of fabric 5″ x 22″

 - a piece of batting measuring 40″ x 17″